 If you love Alice, or your un-birthday girl does, but you’re not really that familiar with the tale, you could, of course, watch one of the two more popular versions on Netflix, Amazon, or some other streaming site.
 Both the Disney animated film and the versions starring Johnny Depp as the Mad Hatter are great starting points for getting some ideas.
 But the real source, of course, is the book by Lewis Carroll.

 The full title of this classic is Alice’s Adventures in Wonderland.
-This beautiful little fantasy tale was written in 1865, and is touted as one of the best examples of all time in the literary nonsense genre.
+This beautiful little fantasy tale was written in 1865 and is touted as one of the best examples of all time in the literary nonsense genre.
 Some other literary nonsense authors of note include Dr. Seuss, Flann O’Brien, Woody Allen, and Rudyard Kipling.
-Not all of their works are nonsense, but these writers have heavily contributed to the genre either by volume, or by significance of a given work.
+Not all of their works are nonsense, but these writers have heavily contributed to the genre either by volume or by the significance of a given work.

 The story of Alice in Wonderland follows the little girl, Alice, who chases a white rabbit down a hole, and finds herself in an unusual land, surrounded by unusual creatures who can speak, think, and play.